Ever wonder what those stores that buy anything do with the random stuff they accumulate?

 - Variously played straight and averted in Fallout: New Vegas: There are a few "general stores" that sell most items, but in small amounts, but most merchants specialize in selling a lot of one thing: guns, medical supplies, food, liquor, are found in greatest quantities in specialty stores that sell only one kind of thing.

 - Fallout 3 has traveling merchants who specialize in various kinds of equipment, including one whose speciality is... miscellaneous junk.
 Anything in the game that isn't a weapon, piece of clothing or consumable, Crazy Wolfgang's your guy.

 - Averted in the X-Universe series.
 Factories will only sell their end product.
 Equipment docks, trade stations, and shipyards only sell the items on the stock list.

 - In The Sims Medieval, the Village Shoppe sells various types of food, weapons and equipment, but also sells some quest-specific items.
 Sometimes, some very weird quest-specific items too.
 Looking for crab perfume?
 Well, obviously the village shop has it!
 (They also buy everything, including pond scum.)

-- The merchant from Resident Evil 4 will sell you just about anything, but to unlock the really cool stuff you've gotta replay the game.
+- The merchant from Resident Evil 4 will sell you anything, but to unlock the really cool stuff you've gotta replay the game.
 A rocket launcher with unlimited ammunition?
 Got it.
 A laser cannon that'll melt the Big Bad when used on the lowest setting?
 No problem stranga'.